Our Services

 Helpful Resources

-NG tubes can be briefly painful during placement and may leave mild nasal or throat irritation, but strong or worsening pain, breathing difficulty, heavy bleeding, or new severe chest or abdominal pain are not normal and warrant urgent evaluation.
+NG tube placement can cause brief pain and mild nasal or throat irritation, which is normal.
+However, strong or worsening pain, difficulty breathing, heavy bleeding, or new severe chest or abdominal pain are not normal and require urgent medical evaluation.

 If you or a loved one has an NG tube, it's normal to wonder: Is it supposed to hurt?